Sending an ACH Transfer

 Originating an ACH credit via the Increase API kicks off several steps involving you, Increase, the Federal Reserve, and the receiving bank.

-1. You make a POST /ach_transfers call with the details of how much you'd like to send and data about the recipient.
+POST /ach_transferscall with the details of how much you’d like to send and data about the recipient. - A Transaction is immediately created for the full amount of the transfer.

-5. The Federal Reserve forwards the transfer details to the receiving bank several times per day.
-The predicted settlement time is in submission.expected_funds_settlement_at.
-There may be delays and processing time required at the receiving bank, however.
+acknowledgementdetails. - The Federal Reserve forwards the transfer details to the receiving bank several times per day.
+The predicted settlement time is in

 ACH transfers work based on a principle of assumed success.
 There’s no positive acknowledgement from a receiving bank confirming that they’ve received and allocated the transfer to one of their customer’s accounts.